1. National judicial organisation

 No compensatory claims may be submitted within the framework of administrative court proceedings.

 The plaintiff may bring a legal action before the court of first instance.
 Unless otherwise provided by law, an appeal may be submitted against the first instance judgement by the parties, any other interested persons or any other persons concerning the judgement’s provisions expressly pertaining to them, pleading infringement of the law.
-The first instance judgement of the High Court of Budapest may also be subject to appeal.

 If, on the basis of the plaintiff’s claim, the court finds that there has been a violation of the party’s rights, it may modify, annul or quash the administrative action and, if necessary, may order the administrative authority to reopen its proceedings, or may condemn the latter.
 In addition, the law may provide for the application of other legal consequences as well.